 Optical smoke detectors operate on the principal of infra red light refracting off smoke particles entering the chamber.
 This makes this type of detector more sensitive to smouldering fires such as modern fabrics or furnishings.
 Optical detectors are more prone to false alarms from steam or dusty environments (outside bathroom/building works).

 Beam detectors comprise of a transmitter and receiver.
-The transmitter emits an infra red beam from the TX (transmitter) to the RX (Receiver), the beam detects obscuration by the smoke.
+The transmitter emits an infra red beam from the TX (transmitter) to the RX (Receiver), the beam detects any obscurities through the smoke.

 Ionisation detectors operate on the principal of charred smoke particles passing between two electrodes causing a small current flow.
 This makes this type of detector more suitable for fast flaming fires such as paper/wood.
 Ionisation detectors are more prone to false alarms from burning smell i.e. outside a kitchen.